A weekend in the riverside market town of Kingston upon Thames

 When we tell you that Kingston upon Thames is fit for a king, you should take that phrase literally.
 In ancient times, Saxon monarchs were crowned right here in this riverside market town, perhaps just a few feet from where you’re sipping a latte.
 Fast-forward to the 16th century, and Henry VIII took up residence at the fabled Hampton Court Palace, just a stone’s skim along the Thames.

-Luckily, these days, you don’t need blue blood or a king’s ransom to enjoy an unforgettable weekend in Kingston upon Thames.
+Luckily, these days, an unforgettable weekend in Kingston upon Thames doesn't need to break the bank.
 Shut out the capital’s hubbub at London Waterloo station, and with your cases safely stowed, sit back, reconnect and daydream as the view from the window shifts from urban same-old to idyllic getaway in less than half an hour.
 When you arrive, you’ll quickly realise that Kingston upon Thames was made to be ambled, so step this way for the best the town has to offer.

 Take a riverside stroll

 To take the pulse of Kingston upon Thames, start your weekend with the flagship feature.
 The river is life here, and a meander along the bank is practically the law.
 All the locals have their favourite spots, but as a stranger in town, start at the train station and make for Hampton Court Bridge: a manageable four-mile mini-hike that will lead you down unspoilt tracks and towpaths, past regal swans and tumbling willow trees, soundtracked by the chatter of blackbirds and the distant dip of oars in the twinkling waters.
 If you’d like a little more action, visit in July, when the historic Kingston Regatta sees the country’s finest rowers thrash it out in 300-plus races.